COSC360G28/Cointalk-react/Implementation.md

 - resetConnection()
 - populate()
 <br>
 These can then be used in the backend endpoints.
-Using it in an endpoint would look something like this.
+Using it in an endpoint would look something like this:
 ```javascript
 import { Connection } from './database';